 The trail's comprehensive management plan outlines a twenty-year vision for developing and sustaining the trail through partnerships with federal, state and local governments, non-profits, and the private sector.

-The Chesapeake Bay Office in Annapolis administers the Trail in close coordination with Fort McHenry National Monument and Historic Shrine.
+The Trail is adminstered by Fort McHenry National Monument and Historic Shrine.